Wanibzh29/13.-Breton-simple-words/README.md

 ## II.
 Description
 You will find a several list of words which are the base of the simple breton.

+## III.
 This work is based on these articles:

 - https://br.wikipedia.org/wiki/Brezhoneg_eeun